BLR Statistics & Highlights

 Farmers & Establishments

-At the end of the year 2024 (Table 6), the total active farmers recorded in the BLR was 7,503.
-Compared to 2023, the BLR had 6,808 farmers, a 695 farmer increase in 2024.
+At the end of the year 2025 (Table 10), the total active farmers recorded in the Belize Livestock Registry (BLR) was 7,962.
+Compared to 2024 there was a total of 7,503

 National Herd